SeeSharpSoft/intellij-csv-validator/README.md

 Please read the [official instructions](https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under) on how to switch to a newer JRE, or [manually install](https://github.com/SeeSharpSoft/intellij-csv-validator#installation) a [prior CSV plugin version](https://github.com/SeeSharpSoft/intellij-csv-validator/releases/tag/2.10.0).

+#### Features of the CSV Plugin are not available

+If another plugin for CSV files like [Rainbow CSV](https://plugins.jetbrains.com/plugin/12896-rainbow-csv) is enabled, this plugin might not be taken into account for parsing and presenting CSV file content.

 ## Contribution